giancosta86/GraphsJ-sdk/README.md

 **GraphsJ SDK** is a library providing traits and classes to easily create scenarios that can be imported and run within [GraphsJ](http://gianlucacosta.info/GraphsJ/).

-Unlike the previous releases, the current version of the framework is very minimalist and inspired by Functional Programming - in particular, it employs the [EighthBridge](https://github.com/giancosta86/EighthBridge) toolkit.
+The framework is very minimalist and inspired by Functional Programming - in particular, it employs the [EighthBridge](https://github.com/giancosta86/EighthBridge) toolkit.

 ## Referencing the SDK